 Launched in 2010, the Japan Matters for America/America Matters for Japan project is a comprehensive and multi-activity effort to demonstrate and track Japan's importance to the United States, and the United States’ importance to Japan.

 The East-West Center promotes better relations and understanding among the people and nations of the United States, Asia, and the Pacific through cooperative study, research, and dialogue.
 Established by the US Congress in 1960, the Center serves as a resource for information and analysis on critical issues of common concern, bringing people together to exchange views, build expertise, and develop policy options.
-The Center’s Washington, DC office focuses on preparing the United States for an era of growing Asia Pacific prominence.
+The East-West Center in Washington provides US and Indo-Pacific government stakeholders and program partners with innovative training, analytical, dialogue, exchange, and public diplomacy initiatives to meet policy priorities.

 The views expressed in articles by external contributors are those of the author and do not necessarily reflect the policy or position of the East-West Center or any organization with which the author is affiliated.